-The method and perspectives introduced so far aim at quantifying the mass of sediment redistributed by an event with large sediment transport ability, such as a landslide or a high river discharge.
-The time step of this quantification depends on how long these events take to redistribute the sediment in a way that significantly alter the gravity measured at each site by, e.g., >10 μ Gal, as an indicative change.
-Nevertheless, the best solution is to set a permanent gravity network, so that any rapid sediment mass redistribution can be recorded.
-Fig. 12a shows that the largest sediment concentration recorded at LiuGui station is 5000 ppm (mass fraction), when the river level increased by 1.6 m.
+The method and perspectives introduced so far aim at quantifying the mass of sediment redistributed by an event with a large sediment transport ability, such as a landslide or a high river discharge.
+The time step of this quantification depends on how long these events take to redistribute the sediment in a way that significantly alters the gravity measured at each site by, for example, $> 10 \mu$ Gal as an indicative change.
+Nevertheless, the best solution is to set a permanent gravity network so that any rapid sediment mass redistribution can be recorded.
+Figure 12a shows that the largest sediment concentration recorded at Liugui station is 5000 ppm (mass fraction), when the river level increased by 1.6 m.

-For the hypothetical permanent buried gravity network (Fig. 11c), we compute the gravity effect of a river level change of 1.6 m, which covers the entire area of the active bed channel of Laonong River.
-The 5000-ppm sediment concentration means there is 5 kg of sediment in 1000 kg of river's fluid, hence 995 kg of pure water.
-In this framework, and assuming that the density of the sediment is 2×10^3 kg m-3, we can compute the density change due to rising sediment concentrations, until 10^6 ppm, meaning the river is made of sediment only.
-The gravity variation solely due to a shift from 0 to 5000 ppm of suspended sediment is about $0.17 \,\mu$ Gal on average over each site.
+For the hypothetical permanent, buried gravity network (Fig. 11c), we compute the gravity effect of a river level change of 1.6 m, which covers the entire area of the active bed channel of the Laonong River.
+The 5000 ppm sediment concentration means there is 5 kg of sediment in 1000 kg of river fluid and hence 995 kg of pure water.
+In this framework, and assuming that the density of the sediment is 2×10^3 kg m-3, we can compute the density change due to rising sediment concentrations up to 106 ppm, meaning the river is made of sediment only.
+The gravity variation solely due to a shift from 0 to 5000 ppm of suspended sediment is about 0.17 μGal on average over each site.
 This cannot be properly distinguished from the main gravity change due to the rising river water level.
-In fact, the suspended sediment concentration would need to increase by about 3×10^5 ppm to change the gravity by at least 10 μGal (Fig. 12b with the bedload set to 0 cm).
-This corresponds to a concentrated debrisflow, nearly 8 times more concentrated than the threshold of 4×10^4 ppm used for debris-flow definition (Dadson et al., 2005; Lin and Chen, 2013).
-However, sediment is also transported on the river bed, as bedload, and its variation must be added to the variation of suspended sediment concentration to estimate the effect of sediment discharge variations on gravity.
-We have no measurement of this bedload component for Laonong River but measurements in another catchment of Taiwan showed that 50% of the cumulative mass of the bedload was built by rocks which diameter is 15 cm ($D{50} = 150$ mm) and $D{90} = 62.5$ cm (Cook et al., 2013).
-Therefore, we compute the effect of adding homogenous bedload layers of up to 60 cm thickness and density 2×103 kg m-3 to suspended sediment variations (labelled curves in Fig. 12b).
-It generates about 50 μGal of gravity variation, which would be clearly identifiable in the gravity measurements.
-This computation gives an order of magnitude of the gravity change expected from time-varying suspended and bedload transport.
-It shows that continuous time-variable gravity could quantify changes of sediment discharge if the sediment concentration rises by at least 3×105 ppm without bedload, or if the bedload increases to a thickness of at least 12.5 cm, under the assumption that only gravity changes above 10 μGal are significant.
-More accurate predictions of gravity effects require to know the proportionality relation, if any, between the suspended and bedload component, as well as local hydrogravity models.
-Again, this 10-uGal threshold is linked to the accuracy of todays' gravimeter but ongoing progresses and interest in time-variable gravimetry may fuel the development of devices with higher accuracies.
+In fact, the suspended sediment concentration would need to increase by about 3×10^5 ppm to change the gravity by at least 10 μGal (Fig. 12b with the bed load set to 0 cm).
+This corresponds to a concentrated debris flow nearly 8 times more concentrated than the threshold of 4×10^4 ppm used for the definition of a debris flow (Dadson et al., 2005; Lin and Chen, 2013).
+However, sediment is also transported on the riverbed, as bed load, and its variation must be added to the variation of suspended sediment concentration to estimate the effect of sediment discharge variations on gravity.
+We have no measurement of this bed load component for Laonong River, but measurements in another catchment of Taiwan showed that 50 % of the cumulative mass of the bed load was built by rocks with a diameter less than $15 \text{ cm} (D{50} = 15 \text{ cm})$ and that 90% of the cumulative mass was built by rocks with a diameter less than $62.5 \text{ cm} (D{90} = 62.5 \text{ cm})$ (Cook et al., 2013).
+Therefore, we compute the effect of adding homogenous bed load layers of up to 60 cm thickness and density 2×10^3 kg m-3 to suspended sediment variations (labeled curves in Fig. 12b).